 Hemiplegic migraine can be classified as either familial or sporadic.

-Abnormal variations in three genes have been identified as causing familial hemiplegic migraine.
+Variants in three genes have been identified as causing familial hemiplegic migraine.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, absent, or overproduced.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body, including the brain.
+Depending upon the functions of the protein, this can affect many organ systems of the body, including the brain.

 Some researchers have shown that nerve cells are overactive (hyperexcitability) in hemiplegic migraine.
 This hyperexcitability may be associated with a phenomenon called cortical spreading depression that may play a role in the development of hemiplegic migraine.
 Cortical spreading depression is a slow wave of depolarization of nerve cells that spreads over the hemispheres of the brain.
 Depolarization refers to a change in the charge between the outside and inside of the membrane of nerve cells, which affects how or if ions can pass through the membrane.
 These theories are not proven as definitively playing a role in the development of hemiplegic migraine and more research is necessary to determine the complex, underlying factors that cause the signs and symptoms of this disorder.

 Familial hemiplegic migraine is inherited in an autosomal dominant pattern.
-Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
-Disorders inherited in a dominant pattern occur when only a single copy of an altered gene is necessary for the appearance of the disorder.
-The altered gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the altered gene from affected parent to offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a mutated gene is necessary to cause the disease.
+The mutated gene can be inherited from either parent or can be the result of a changed gene in the affected individual.
+The risk of passing the mutated gene from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 Sporadic hemiplegic migraine is the term used to describe individuals with hemiplegic migraine who are the first person in their family with the condition.
 Some of these individuals may represent a de novo variation of one of the three genes associated with the disorder.
 Others may have inherited the condition from a parent who did not have any symptoms (asymptomatic).